Fall Protection Harness Inspection Checklist [FREE PDF]

 Who should use this Fall Protection Harness Inspection Checklist [FREE PDF]?

-This checklist is designed for Safety Manager professionals in the construction industry.
+This checklist is designed for Safety Officer professionals in the construction industry.
 It can be used for self-assessments, team audits, and regulatory compliance documentation.

 Can I download this checklist as a PDF?